 Introduction

-Storage Prior to Use
+Storing Shingles Prior to Use

 Removing Shingles from Bundles

-Placement of Shingles on Roof Prior to Installation
+Placing Shingles on Roof Prior to Application

 Shingles should be kept in bundles or handled in pairs and stacked squarely to maintain shingle sealant alignment with the release tape until applied.
 Asphalt shingles become more flexible in hot weather, so avoid rough handling that may tear the shingles or break the laminating adhesive bond on multi-layer shingles.